egraham96/Employee-Tracker/README.md

 # Homework Assignment 12-Employee Tracker

 ## Description:
-This week's homework required us to create a command-line application that allows users to manage a company's employee database using Node.js, Inquirer, and MySQL.
-Users have options to view all departments, view all roles, view all employees, add new department(s, add new role(s), add new employee(s), update current employee(s) or quit the application.
+This week's homework required us to create command-line application that utilizes Node.js, Inquirer and MySQL to allow users to manage a company's employee database.
+Users have the option to view all of the company's departments, roles and employees, as well as add new department(s), role(s), and employee(s).
+Finally, users can update a company's list of current employee(s) or quit the application.

 ## Installation Instructions:
 First, clone this repository.
 Navigate to the directory containing repository in your terminal.
 In your terminal, enter "npm install" to install all of the application's dependencies.